Eileen Valentino Flaxman

 against you,

-making it so tempting to
+making it so tempting

-relax all defenses
+to relax all defenses.

-and
+and Stop Trying.

-The battle is uphill.
+The battle is uphill

 Momentary doubts